-Completed by: Activities Team Date: 15/12/2021
+RISK ASSESSMENT: Crate Stacking Completed by: Activities Management Team Date: 15/12/2023

-Review Date: 15/12/2022
+Review Date: 15/12/2024

-What is the Hazard?
-Who may be harmed?
-How might people be harmed?
-Risk Rating Remaining Risk Probability Severity Risk Control Measures in Place Probability Severity Risk Falling From a Height Participants Bruises, contusions and death (impact with ground) 4 5 20 • All instructors are trained by a ropes course trainer and assessed by the technical advisor.
+What is the Who How might Risk Rating Remaining Risk Hazard? may be harmed? people be harmed?
+Probability Severity Risk Control Measures in Place Probability Severity Risk Falling From a Height Participants Bruises, contusions and death (impact with ground) 4 5 20 All instructors are trained by a ropes course trainer and assessed by the technical advisor.
 All staff are periodically monitored to ensure compliance with procedures.
 All participants are provided with a suitable climbing harness.
 The instructor explains how to fit the harness correctly and participants are checked before assent that the harness is fitted correctly.
-At all times whilst climbing the participant is connected to a safety rope using a suitable climbing knot.
+Any persons whilst of the ground must be connected to a suitable safety system.
 The instructor monitors the group to make sure no one climbs before the instructor has checked their equipment and safety rope.
 The group is shown how to belay, either the five point with tailor (prearranged groups only) or bell ringing technique depending on the groups level and competency.
-Appropriately qualified and signed off staff required with a 5 point belay group.
-Rigs are used as the belay device.
-Safety knots are put in to the rope by the instructor, at intervals as an extra safety back up.
+Appropriately qualified and signed off staff required with a 5-point belay group.
+Appropriate belay devices are used.
+Safety knots are put into the rope by the instructor, at intervals as an extra safety back up.
 The instructor monitors the group whilst they are belaying.
 The instructor is responsible for lowering a participant from the activity.
 Static rope is used to prevent participants from landing on stacked crates.
-1 5 5 Slips, Trips and Falls All Cuts, bruises and grazes 2 2 4 • All equipment not being used is put away in the store, or stored neatly to one side.
+1 5 5 Slips, Trips and Falls All Cuts, bruises and grazes 2 2 4 All equipment not being used is put away in the store or stored neatly to the side.
 Participants warned about potential hazards as appropriate.
 All participants warned to be careful of crates on the floor.
 All participants must be wearing sensible footwear (closed toe shoes).
 1 1 1